25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

   expr1 && expr2;
   ```

-  - Logical AND (`&&`) evaluates operands from left to right, returning immediately with the value of the first falsy operand it encounters; if all values are truthy, the value of the last operand is returned.
+  - Logical AND (`&&`) evaluates operands from left to right, returning immediately with the value of the first falsy operand it encounters; if all values are truthy, the value of the last operand is returned

 - `||`: logical OR operator